326 Evans Bay Parade, Hataitai, Wellington

 The muesli was composed of well toasted small gains of rolled oats, with non-toasted sesame seeds, coconut shred, sunflower and pumpkin seeds and dried fruit.
 It had that baked taste, as though the oats were roasted with liquid of some sort.
 I liked that some thought had gone into separating the roasting of the oats from the coconut and sesame seeds, as they would have been overdone if thrown in together from the beginning.

 I detected relatively little sugar in the milk left over at the end of my eating, suggesting there wasn’t much in the muesli.
 Well, except for the abundance of raisins, and dried apricots, which gave the mix a chewy consistency.
-As I’ve noted in other reviews, why add dried fruit when you have fresh?
+As I’ve said in other reviews, why add dried fruit when you have fresh?

 The yoghurt seemed rather like the cheap sort you get in supermarkets: sweetened and highly emulsified.
 Readers of these reviews will know I would have preferred less or no honey from a health point of view, and less banana for that matter too.
 But I can see the issue from a café operator’s perspective: if you have gone and peeled a banana for a dish you might as well throw the whole thing in since it won’t keep.